 We received a request to organise some activities with the children of the town that would link to WWI in some way, and the creation of ceramic poppies was mentioned.
 Being up for the challenge, and thinking it a great idea, we set about working out just how these poppies could be made.
 We’ve since developed our own poppy template for people to use, thus making something that may seem very daunting to some, an extremely easy process, and we’ve had great success so far.

 We started the project by a launch at the Youth Partnership where we guided members of the Youth Club on how to make the poppies; followed by a workshop during the February school holiday which saw us welcome a full studio of children to make poppies; one for the community project, and one for their own homes.
-Since then we’ve had poppies made by those cared for by Vision Homes Association; Youth Partnership members; the Scouts and Guides and members of Marie’s Craft Group to name but a few .
+Since then we’ve had poppies made by those cared for by vulnerable adults and their support staff; Youth Partnership members; the Scouts and Guides and members of Marie’s Craft Group to name but a few .
 Everyone who has made a poppy for the project has also been given the opportunity to make one for home, so we know there will be a garden trend for poppies this year in Ludlow as well as our display.
 It has been great to see so much enthusiasm and desire to be involved, this has really brought the community together.

-All made by hand each of the ceramic poppies will be unique and will form part of the Ludlow in Bloom displays for this year, initially being placed at St. Laurence’s church for a number of weeks before being moved to the safety of the Library before their return to St. Laurence’s for Remembrance Day.
+All made by hand each of the ceramic poppies will be unique and will form part of the Ludlow in Bloom displays for this year, initially being placed at St. Laurence’s church from 2 July before being moved to the safety of the Library on 2 August, before their return to St. Laurence’s for Remembrance Day.

-With the poppies moving to the Library we wanted to make a display to compliment them in their new setting and our amazing Knit and Natter group have been beavering away knitting and crocheting an amazing amount of poppies which has been great, but we wanted to do more!
+With the poppies moving to the Library we wanted to make a display to compliment them in their new setting and our amazing Knit and Natter group have been beavering away knitting and crocheting 286 poppies which has been great, but we wanted to do more!

 This is such an exciting project and it has been so wonderful that so many members of the local community have wanted to be involved, we are thrilled to be part of it.
 However we wouldn’t have been able to get this far without the support of our local Community Enablement Officer, Linda Monteith who has supported us all the way.
 Not only helping to pull all the different partners together, but also supporting us at workshops, and getting fully involved in helping to make the poppies, her work so far on the project has been invaluable and we can’t thank her enough for her help.